pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_react.md

 ### No Need to Modify Agent Code

-Training agents requires collecting dialogue history and other relevant information (such as `token_id`, `logprobs`) during agent execution, which often means modifying the agent application code.
-Trinity-RFT avoids this by wrapping the `openai.OpenAI` or `openai.AsyncOpenAI` instances, automatically collecting all necessary training information during model calls, so you don't need to change your agent code.
+Training agents requires collecting dialogue history and other relevant information (such as `token_id`, `logprobs`) during agent execution, which often requires modifying source code of the agent application.
+Trinity-RFT avoids this by wrapping the `openai.OpenAI` or `openai.AsyncOpenAI` instances, automatically collecting all necessary training information during model calls, so that you don't need to change your agent code.

 ### Supports Multi-Turn Interaction

-Agent tasks often involve multi-step reasoning.
-Trinity-RFT natively supports training tasks with multi-turn interactions, without limiting the number of turns (just ensure each model call's sequence length does not exceed the model's maximum).
+Agent tasks often involve multiple steps of reasoning and actioning.
+Trinity-RFT natively supports RL training for tasks with multi-turn interactions, without limiting the number of turns (just ensure each LLM call's sequence length does not exceed the model's maximum).
 This allows you to design dynamic-length interactions based on task complexity.
 Trinity-RFT's dynamic synchronization mechanism enables training to start as soon as enough samples are collected, improving efficiency.

 ## Implementation

 We will walk through how to train a ReAct agent implemented with AgentScope using Trinity-RFT.

-### 1. Import the Agent Class
+### 1. Change the OpenAI client of your Agent

 The {class}`trinity.common.workflows.agentscope.react.react_agent.AgentScopeReActAgent` wraps AgentScope's ReAct agent and injects Trinity-RFT's `openai.AsyncOpenAI` instance during initialization.
 The subsequent execution is handled by the AgentScope agent itself, with no code modification required.